 Today in the Sudley sewalong, we are going to go over how to make bias strips and attach them as a bias facing – getting a nice neat finish around the neckline and keyhole.
-This finishing method is only necessary in an unlined version, so if you are are lining your Sudley, you can go ahead and skip this part.
+This finishing method is only necessary for an unlined version, so if you are lining your Sudley, you can go ahead and skip this part.

 This is method is done exactly the same whether you have attached the peter pan collar or not.
-And you can also opt to use store bought bias tape if you would like, just skip the first few steps.
+And you can also opt to use store-bought bias tape if you would like, just skip the first few steps.
 Sound good?
 Let’s get started…

 To make one long continuous bias tape strip, place one short bias strip at a right angle with another strip, with right sides together.

 Trim the seam allowance to 1/4″.

 Press the seam open.